SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_meter/readme.md

 * Using Simplicity Studio, open consoles on both the Meter and Collector devices.
 * Wait for the Collector and Meter to join the Wi-SUN Border Router network.

-Refer to the associated sections in [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf) if you want step-by-step guidelines for each operation.
+See the associated sections in [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf) for step-by-step guidelines for each operation.

 ## Send Sensor Data to a Collector

 The three Wi-SUN devices (Border Router, Meter, Collector) are now part of the same Wi-SUN network.
+See the *Wi-SUN - SoC Collector* readme to configure the Collector.
+The Meter sends its schedule time of sending also.
+In LFN device mode, the schedule time is different based on the selected LFN profile.
-Refer to the *Wi-SUN - SoC Collector* readme to configure the Collector.
-When the Meter sends sensor data to the Collector, a message is output in the console.
+When the Meter sends sensor data to the Collector, a message is output in the console, as follows.

     [fd2a:6e01:9bfc:990c:20d:6fff:fe20:bd45: Measurement packet has been sent (16 bytes)]